noti-rs/notibook/src/GettingStarted.md

 ### Advanced Autostart

-For more robust and advanced autostart setups (e.g., using systemd to handle automatic restarts), refer to the [Autostart](/src/Autostart.md) documentation.
+For more robust and advanced autostart setups, refer to the [Autostart](./Autostart.md).
 This guide provides detailed instructions for setting up a reliable autostart configuration.